adars777/Todo-App/README.md

 # Todo-App
-I Created a Todo App by using HTML, CSS, JS. for store the todo tasks i'm using local storage.
+I Created a Todo App by using HTML, CSS, JS.
+For storing the todo tasks i'm using local storage.